John T. Bird: Early life and education

 Bird was born in Bloomsbury in Bethlehem Township, New Jersey on August 16, 1829.
 He attended the public schools, and a classical academy at Hackettstown, New Jersey.

 Career

 He studied law, was admitted to the bar in 1855 and commenced practice in Bloomsbury, New Jersey.
 He moved to Clinton, New Jersey in 1858.
 He was prosecutor of the pleas for Hunterdon County from 1862 to 1867.
 He moved to Flemington, New Jersey in 1865.

+Congress

 Bird was elected as a Democrat to the Forty-first and Forty-second Congresses, serving in office from March 4, 1869 – March 3, 1873, but was not a candidate for renomination in 1872.

+Later career

 After leaving Congress, he resumed the practice of law in Flemington.
 He was a member of the New Jersey constitutional convention in 1876.
 He moved to Trenton, New Jersey, in 1882.
 Bird was vice chancellor of New Jersey from 1882 to 1896 and master in chancery from 1900 to 1909.